AlanBui1/chess-website/_posts/2024-04-04-springcep.md

 <h2>When is it?</h2>

 The program runs from 2:00 - 3:30 PM and 4:00 - 5:30 PM Eastern Time on Saturdays.
-The program starts on January 20th and goes up to and including April 6th.
+The program starts on April 20th and goes up to and including June 8th.

 <h2>Schedule</h2>